python/mypy/docs/source/class_basics.rst

 Async protocols
 ...............

-These protocols are only useful in async code.
+These protocols can be useful in async code.

 ``Awaitable[T]``
 ----------------